MarinaShmovganets/lighthouse/docs/understanding-results.md

 The results object contains all the audit information Lighthouse determined about the page.
 In fact, everything you see in the HTML report, even the screenshots, is a rendering of information contained in the results object.
 You might need to work directly with the results object if you use [Lighthouse programmatically](https://github.com/GoogleChrome/lighthouse/blob/master/docs/readme.md#using-programmatically), consume the JSON output of the [CLI](https://github.com/GoogleChrome/lighthouse#using-the-node-cli), explore [Lighthouse results in HTTPArchive](https://github.com/GoogleChrome/lighthouse#lighthouse-integrations), or work on the report generation code that reads the Lighthouse JSON and outputs HTML.

-## Top-level Object
+## Lighthouse Results Object (LHR)

-The top-level object is what the lighthouse node module returns and the entirety of the JSON output of the CLI.
+The top-level Lighthouse Results object (LHR) is what the lighthouse node module returns and the entirety of the JSON output of the CLI.
 It contains some metadata about the run and the results in the various subproperties below.

 ### Properties